weichingtay/SuriCare/README.md

-# SuriCare - Child Health Monitoring Application
+# SuriCare - Child Health Monitoring Application (Not ready)
+**(Repository Not Yet Ready for Public Use - Under Active Development)**

 A comprehensive child health monitoring application for parents and caregivers.

 ## 🚀 Quick Start (Demo)